 Civil Engineers design the built environment - the structures, roads, water supply systems, and much more - that surrounds us.
-The profession is broad and encompasses several technical areas including structures, transportation, geotechnics, water resources and environmental protection.
+The profession is broad and encompasses several technical areas including structures, transportation, geotechnics, water resources, coastal, and environmental protection.
 Employment opportunities are plentiful in design, construction, management, teaching and research.
 Employers include consulting firms, industrial companies, and government agencies and non-governmental organizations.
 Civil Engineering at UNF offers an ABET accredited BS degree as well as Master's degrees.
 Our alumni find success in top tier companies and graduate schools across the country.

 Prospective students (incoming freshmen, transfers, and graduate students) are encouraged to explore the academic programs and policies for the various CE programs.
 CE is part of the School of Engineering at UNF.
 There are academic policies that apply across all engineering majors and disciplines.
 Be sure to meet with an SOE Advisor often to ensure you are on the right path to graduation.